setiQuest/seti_signal_sim/README.md

 that hold the complex-valued time-series data.
 Each time-step comes in 2-byte pairs where the first byte is the real value and the second byte is the imaginary value.
 These data files can be read with the [`ibmseti` Python package](https://github.com/ibm-watson-data-lab/ibmseti).
 That python package can also be used to do some basic signal processing and caclulate spectrogram.

-This code is in relatively poor shape.
-One may be inclined to call it "research-level code" (i.e. not consumer-friendly and no unit tests) and there are no guarantees.
+This code is in relatively poor shape an was built in a somewhat ad-hoc manner.
+You could call it "research-level code" (i.e. not consumer-friendly and no unit tests) and there are no guarantees.
 We really only know that it works on our local systems and an external Apache Spark (2.1.0) cluster.
-(Also, please note that we are not expert programmers and have added Scala code as a learning exercise.)
 *Please do not hesitate to contact the authors, submit Issues, or PRs if you have problems!*

 This code was developed on a Mac with JDK SE version 8 and and Scala Build Tool (SBT) version 0.13.

 ## Operation Overview

+Once compiled, the resulting executable `.jar` file will produce data files that contain a simulated SETI signal.
+This section first describes the different environments where you may run this executable.
+Then, brief instructions for compiling the code are described, followed by a mostly complete documentation of the different signal classes and parameters that can be passed to the executable to control the output simulations.

+This code was built to execute on local development machines or Apache Spark clusters, and store the data either locally or in the cloud.
 There are three "modes" under which this code can be run: `spark`, `serial` or `local`.
 If you're just starting to use this code, you should first get this working in `local` mode and move on from there.

 ### Spark mode

-In `spark` mode, the code should be running on a Spark cluster.
+In `spark` mode, the code should be executed on a Spark cluster.
 An RDD is created and `.map` functions are used to farm out the simulations to the executor nodes in order to parallelize the task.
-The `<uuid>.dat` simulation files are stored in an OpenStack Swift Object Store.
-The parameters that control the simulation are stored separately in an IBM DB2 database.
+The `<uuid>.dat` simulation files are stored in an OpenStack Swift Object Store and meta-data for the simulation are stored separately in an IBM DB2 database.
 Credentials for DB2 should be set in the `resources/simulation.properties` file.
 Credentials and container names for Object Storage should be set in the same file.
 See the `example_spark_submit.sh` script.

 ### Serial mode